ossimantylahti/documentation-user/accounting/localizations/mexico.rst

 - You must unlink all related payment done to an invoice on odoo before cancel such document, this payments must be cancelled to following the same approach but setting the "Allow Cancel Entries" in the payment itself.
+- With some PACs it is not possible to cancel an invoice before two hours have passed.
+Odoo will inform the user about that.
+- Certain book keeping regulations require the unit of measure to be specified following SAT rules (for example "piezas" has a SAT code H87).
+To enable that in Odoo, you need to install Purchase module and then enable Units of Measure management from Settings.

 Payments (Just available for CFDI 3.3)
 --------------------------------------